 How Representation Works in Trust Matters

-Trust proceedings sometimes involve people who cannot speak for themselves: minor children, individuals who lack capacity, people who have not yet been born, or beneficiaries whose identities are unknown.
-Rather than leaving those interests unprotected, Arizona law allows certain individuals to represent them.
+Trust proceedings sometimes involve people who cannot speak for themselves.
+These include minor children, people who lack capacity, people not yet born, or those whose identities are unknown.

 Sections 14-1404, 14-1405, 14-1406, 14-1407 and 14-1408 apply to trusts governed by this chapter.